adelebrgx/Pokemon-TCG/README.md

 A Null Controller class, which implements the Null Object Pattern, was created to assign a Null Controller to a Player to perform tests more easily.

+The controller doesn't contain the logic of the game itself as the MVC model hadn't been studied in class yet.
+However, it is set in the model but the controller allows to delegate to entities the logic of a game.

 #### Player's states
 ##### Attributes